cutePanda123/sirna-drug-efficacy-ml-prediction/submission_second_round/app/training_code/README.md

 - Build image: docker build -t sirna-ml-prediction-image
 - Run image: docker run sirna-ml-prediction-image:latest

+## Scoring
+- The model trained with the current solution achieved a score of 0.6017.
+Although our best score was 0.6072, we’ve exhausted all ways and haven't been able to reproduce that result.
+Therefore, we've decided to submit this solution with the second-best score.

 ## Project Structure

+- **`/app/training_code/best_hyper_parameters.json`**
+  - **Purpose**: Saves the best hyperparameters identified through the hyperparameter search.

 - **`/app/training_code/best_hyper_parameters.json`**
   - **Purpose**: Saves the best hyperparameters identified through the hyperparameter search.